Advanced Trial Advocacy Program

 Sean P. Goicoechea, Esq.

 Partner, Moore, Cockrell, Goicoechea & Axelberg, P.C., Kalispell, Montana.
 The University of Montana School of Law (J.D.
 2000).
-Intern, United States District Court for the District of Montana, Judge Donald Molloy, 1998-2000.
+Intern, United States District Court for the District of Montana, Judge Donald Molloy 1998-2000.
 Montana Defense Trial Lawyers; Association of Ski Defense Attorneys, 2001-2013.
-Attorney Representative for the U.S. District Court Attorney Admissions Fund Advisory Committee, 2008-2013.
-Selected as 2008-2013 Super Lawyers Mountain States Rising Stars.
+Attorney Representative for the U.S. District Court Attorney Admissions Fund Advisory Committee, 2008-2012.
+Selected as 2008-2012 Super Lawyers Mountain States Rising Stars; 2013-2014 Super Lawyers Medical Malpractice Defense.
+AV rated (Martindale).
+Recognized in Chambers/Partners and Benchmark Litigation.
 Experience litigating and trying cases involving personal injury, medical malpractice, civil rights, and ski areas liability.

 Steven J. Harman, Esq.